shenxianpeng/atlassian-api-py/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/shenxianpeng/atlassian-api-py/badge/master?s=3f5b565625069f5c5ab303a02b120197cd3abdde)](https://www.codefactor.io/repository/github/shenxianpeng/atlassian-api-py/overview/master)
 ![PyPI - Downloads](https://img.shields.io/pypi/dw/atlassian-api-py)

-This library is a wrapper of Atlassian Rest APIs written by Python, currently only supports JIRA and Bitbucket.
+What is this?

-## Purpose
+This package is a wrapper of Atlassian Rest APIs written in Python, currently it supports Atlassian products: JIRA and Bitbucket.

-Create an easy to use API package that I can use for all the projects when I need CI/CD with JIRA, Bitubket.
+This API package was created to bring ease of implementation for integration with JIRA and Bitbucket.

 ## QuickStart